SuLab/DrugMechDB/README.md

 representing a set of common drug disease pairs, and the other half were selected from a pool of less-common diseases to vary the targets and diseases treated.

-Paths were derived from free-text descriptions found on DrugBank, Wikipeida and within literature.
+Paths were derived from free-text descriptions found on DrugBank, Wikipedia and within literature.
 Concepts within the text were then normalized to a concept type (Drug, Protein, Pathway, etc) and relationships between the concepts were determined from the source.
 Finally concepts were mapped to an identifier depending on the concept type according to the following table: